13daysaweek/powershell-azureml-runpipeline/README.md

-# Put some title here
+# Running Azure Machine Learning pipelines with PowerShell
 This repo contains a PowerShell script that will start an AzureML pipeline and monitor the run's status until the run reaches a final status, either `Completed` or `Failed`.
-The script will then return an exit code, either `0` for success or `1 for failed`
+The script will then return an exit code, either `0` for success or `1` for failed

 ## Usage
 ```powershell